 Financial Aid Reasons for Aid Revisions

-Circumstances may require that student aid packages be revised in the following cases:
+Circumstances may require that student aid packages be revised or cancelled in the following cases:

 Change in enrollment